lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 Customizing
 -----------
 To open configruation for kcalc press :kbd:`Control+Shift+ +` or :menuselection:`Settings --> Configure Kcalc`.
 To change the maximum number of digits change the :guilabel:`Maximum number of digits` field.
 To have kcalc set decimal precision to only a certain number of places after the decimal place check the :guilabel:`Set decimal precision` checkbox and select the number of digits after the decimal place.
 If you ant to show the result in the window title check the :guilabel:`Show result in window title` checkbox.
+To have Kcalc group digits together check the :guilabel:`Group digits` checkbox.

 To cancel and not apply your changes press the :guilabel:`Cancel` button along the bottom.
 To apply your changes and not exit from this window press the :guilabel:`Apply` button.
 To restore the settings to your defaults press the :guilabel:`Restore Defaults`.
 To apply your changes if any and close this window press the :guilabel:`OK` button.